New Hampshire's 20th State Senate district: Geography

 The district is based in Manchester, including the city's 2nd, 3rd, 4th, 10th, 11th & 12th wards, in Hillsborough County.
 The district is located entirely within New Hampshire's 1st congressional district.

-Federal and statewide results in District 20
+Federal and statewide results

 Results are of elections held under 2022 district lines.

 Recent election results

 Historical election results

 The following result occurred prior to 2022 redistricting, and thus were held under different district lines.